compulab-yokneam/Documentation/iot-din-imx8plus/ums-mode.md

 udisksctl unmount --block-device /dev/sdg2
 ```

-7) Go back to the iot-din and stop "ums" command: crtl+
+7) Go back to the iot-din and stop "ums" command: Crtl+C

-8) Take the usb-cabble off the device mng port.
+8) Take the usb-cable off the device mng port.

 9) Reset the device.